ella7/nightscout-workflows/README.md

 ### Workflows
  - [Meter BG] Simple workflow to enter a metered blood glucose value and save to CarePortal.
  - [Change Site] Log a pump site change to CarePortal.
+ - [Enter Carbs] Enter carbs in CarePortal for a specified time.

 ### Todos